krasimir/cssx/docs/cssx-lang.md

 # CSSX language

 CSSX is not a new language.
-It's still the CSS that you know and use every day.
-The only one difference is that you write it inside a JavaScript context.
-To make this possible we have to use a [transpiler](https://github.com/krasimir/cssx/tree/master/packages/cssx-transpiler).
-It understand and successfully transforms expressions like the one below:
+It's still the CSS that we know and use every day.
+The difference is that we write it inside a JavaScript context.
+That's possible because we now have an access to [CSSX transpiler](https://github.com/krasimir/cssx/tree/master/packages/cssx-transpiler).
+It understand and successfully transforms expressions like this:

 ```js
 var sheet = cssx(